 VA Fiduciary Bonds: A Deeper Look

-The newly appointed fiduciary was able to claim all back pay payments from regional veterans office, totaling nearly $400,000, ensuring the veteran was able to have immediate access to his funds through his son's supervision.
+The newly appointed fiduciary was able to claim all back pay payments from the regional veteran's office, totaling nearly $400,000, ensuring the veteran was able to have immediate access to his funds through his son's supervision.

 In conclusion, VA fiduciary bonds allow veterans to retain control over their finances, estates, and benefits without having to pay extensive fees charged by fiduciaries that work for the court if appointed to family members or relatives of their choice.

-For more on VA Fiduciary bonds, or if you have any questions on how to become appointed as a fiduciary, contact Surety Bond Authority at 800-333-7800.
+For more on VA Fiduciary bonds, or if you have any questions on how to become appointed as a fiduciary, contact us here.